TNG/if-webpage-plugins/src/lib/webpage-impact/README.md

 - `network/data/resources/bytes`: resource weights by category in bytes
 - `dataReloadRatio`: the percentage of data that is downloaded by return visitors (can be fed into the CO2.JS plugin) if `options.dataReloadRatio` is already provided in input, the plugin won't calculate it
-- `lighthouse-report`: file name of the full lighthouse report, stored in html format in the directory in which `if-run` is executed if `lighthouse` is set to true in the config
 - `timestamp`: set to the time of the plugin execution
 - `duration`: set to 0 (because the request time does not seem of particular interest here to the author)